iwelch/sylspace/README.md

 ### Real Operation

-Real operation means a system that works (for now only) on syllabus.space and that has Google etc. authentication of remote Internet users enabled.
+Real operation means a system that works (for now only) on http://*.syllabus.space (detected by hostname syllabus-space) and that has Google etc. authentication of remote Internet users enabled.
 For testing and experimentation purposes, you almost surely do not want this.

 To enable remote authentication, create a file containing the proper set of secrets that the Google, Facebook, and Paypal Authentications need.
 This can be a headeach.
 The `SylSpace-Secrets.template` file tries to give some guidance.
 You need a file